Running WRF¶

 Do not change physics options until after running the ndown program.

-Make the fine-grid (d03) WRF run.
+Run the fine-grid (d03) WRF simulation.

-Rename “wrfinput_d02 to wrfinput_d01.
+Rename wrfinput_d02 to wrfinput_d01.

 Rename wrfbdy_d02 to wrfbdy_d01.

-Modify and check the following namelist.input parameters.
+Modify and check the following namelist parameters:

-Move the fine-grid domain settings for e_we, e_sn, dx, and dy from the original column 3 (domain 03) to column 1 (domain 01) so that this run is for the fine-grid domain only.
+Move the fine-grid domain settings for e_we, e_sn, dx, and dy from column 3 (domain 03) to column 1 (domain 01).

 Set time_step to comply with the fine-grid domain (typically 6*DX).